BWindey/nvim-config/README.md

     - One to turn off relative numbers where they are not needed (special buffers and in command-mode, or unfocused buffers)
     - One to remove all trailing whitespace on entering command-mode
-    - One to turn tabs to spaces for Haskell files
     - One to turn on signcolumn in insert-mode only